-- Better Financial Wisdom – It’s easy to land up in a debt trap when you know that you’re funding the current purchase with a loan that you’ve to repay in the future.
+Better Financial Wisdom – it’s easy to land up in a debt trap when you know that you’ve funding the current purchase with a loan that you’ve to repay in the future.
 This might lead to careless and needless spending habits if you’re not that good with maintaining financial discipline.
 However, savings end up making a person financially well disciplined by limiting to what you can afford and not overstepping the budget.

 Pros & Cons of Availing a Personal Loan

 Breaking the common myth that debt is a burden, if used appropriately, loans can help you leverage significant gains.
 Here are some of the pros and cons of taking a loan: